Chevrolet Corvette (C8): Engine

-The Z06 uses a new naturally aspirated 5.5 L V8 producing 670 hp at 8,400 rpm, 460 lbft of torque at 6,300 rpm and has a redline of 8,600 rpm.
-This engine, dubbed the LT6, features a double overhead camshaft (DOHC) and a flat-plane crank, and surpasses the Mercedes-Benz SLS AMG Black Series' M159 engine to become the most powerful naturally aspirated production V8.
+The Z06 uses the new naturally aspirated 5.5 L LT6 flat-plane crank DOHC V8, producing 670 hp at 8,400 rpm, 460 lbft of torque at 6,300 rpm.
+Redlined at 8,600 rpm, the LT6 surpasses the Mercedes-Benz SLS AMG Black Series' M159 engine to become the most powerful naturally aspirated production V8.
 A modified version of this engine has powered the Chevrolet Corvette C8.R since 2019, and many features in the racing engine carry over to the road engine.
 Other features of this new engine include a cast aluminum block, dual coil valve springs supporting titanium intake & sodium filled exhaust valves, forged aluminum pistons, forged titanium connecting rods, active split intake manifold with twin 87mm throttle bodies, four-into-two-into-one stainless steel exhaust headers, and a factory six-stage 10-quart dry sump oiling system with individual crank bay scavenging.
-A feature the LT6 shares with other Chevrolet small blocks is the bore spacing of 4.4 inches.
+A feature the LT6 shares with other Chevrolet small blocks and the GM LS small block that succeeded them is the bore spacing of 4.4 inches.

 Transmission

 The Z06 uses the same 8-speed dual-clutch transmission used by Stingray models, albeit with a shorter 5.56:1 final drive ratio for improved acceleration.
-Chevrolet claims this allows the Z06 to accelerate from 0–60 mph in 2.6 seconds.
+Chevrolet says this allows the Z06 to accelerate from 0–60 mph in 2.6 seconds.

 Suspension

-The Z06 features the same basic suspension setup as the Stingray, however the electronic limited-slip differential and magnetic ride adaptive suspension system are now standard for all Z06 trims.
+The Z06 features the same basic suspension setup as the Stingray, however, the electronic limited-slip differential and magnetic ride adaptive suspension system are now standard for all Z06 trims.
 The Z07 Performance Package includes the FE7 track-oriented suspension setup.

 Wheels

 The Z06's body has been widened to accommodate larger wheels and thicker tires.
 The wheels have diameters of 20 in at the front and 21 in at the rear, and are available with standard alloy or optional carbon fiber rims.
 The tires have dimensions of 275/30ZR20 at the front and 345/25ZR21 at the rear, and the Z07 Performance Package comes standard with Michelin Cup 2 R ZP performance tires.
-Chevrolet claims that the optional carbon fiber wheels, supplied by Australian manufacturer Carbon Revolution, shave off 41 lbs of unsprung weight.
+Chevrolet says that the optional carbon fiber wheels, supplied by Australian manufacturer Carbon Revolution, shave off 41 lbs of unsprung weight.

 Aerodynamics

 The base Z06 comes with a front splitter and a rear spoiler.
 Under the splitter are stall gurneys to reduce drag.
 Included with the rear spoiler is an installable fixed Gurney flap, which when installed produces 365 lbs pounds more downforce at 300 kph.
 The Z07 carbon fiber performance package adds a larger front-splitter, front corner canards (dive planes), a pedestal mounted rear wing, and underbody aero strakes, and removes the stall gurneys under the splitter for additional downforce.
-Chevrolet claims that with all these equipped and in the track configuration, the Z06 is capable of 1.22g lateral acceleration on a skidpad.
+Chevrolet says that with all these equipped and in the track configuration, the Z06 is capable of 1.22g lateral acceleration on a skidpad.